AmoghNalla/my2_nalla/README.md

 | Kho - Kho | Great way to improve running | 4-5 hours |
 | Kabaddi | Sharpen your feet moment | 4-5 hours |

+---

+# Scientists Quotes

+> He who can listen to the music in the midst of noise can achieve great things. - * Heinlein *

+> Build a strong base.
+The journey to peaks of excellence requires a strong base camp. - * CNR Rao *